Kachur Family Recipes

 1. Dredge the beef chunks in flour seasoned with salt and pepper until lightly coated.
 Pro-tip: you can use a plastic zip bag and just shake everything together in it.

-2. Fry the chopped onions in a lightly oiled stock pot until transluscent, then remove from the pot.
+2. Fry the chopped onions in a lightly oiled stock pot until translucent, then remove from the pot.

 3. Sear the beef in the stock pot, adding a little more oil if necessary.
 You may need to sear the beef in multiple batches.